TeachBooks/manual/book/features/Jessyink.md

 1. Start Inkscape

 2. Activate the JessyInk extension.
 From the main menu select: "Extensions" --> "JessyInk" --> "install/update..." and click "Apply".

-3. Display the layers tab:

-   From the main menu select: "Layer"  --> "Layers And Objects..."
+3. Display the layers tab: From the main menu select: "Layer"  --> "Layers And Objects..."

 4. Create a master slide: the information on this slide will be displayed on all slides

    1. On the layers tab right-click the layer name and select: "Rename Layer...".
 This will bring up the "Rename Layer" dialog box.
 Enter the layer name e.g. "master slide" and click "Rename".

    2. From the main menu select: "Extensions" --> "JessyInk" --> "Master slide...".
 This will bring up the "Maste slide" dialog box.
 Enter the name of your master slide and click "Apply".

 5. Put some stuff on this master slide.
 Later you can adjust it or move it to a better location.
 In this example, will put the following information on each slide:

-   1. The title of the presentation
+   1. The title of the presentation.
 Place a text object with the title of the presentation somewhere on this master slide

    2. The name of the slide (using a placeholder)